Contact the GG Archives

 Documents of World War 1

 The GG Archives has many documents on World War 1, including many of the papers genealogists and family historians will come upon during their research.
-Our extensive document collection is useful for students studying the great war and teachers seeking primary source documents to enhance their lessons.
+Our extensive document collection is helpful for students studying the Great War and teachers seeking primary source documents to enhance their lessons.

 Correspondent Pass, American Army Occupied Territory in France for Floyd Gibbons, dated 23 June 1918.